pritam004/Neural-Code-Search/README.md

 entire model along with params [link]

+### Examples
-### Next I provided with some outputs corresponding to the test set .
+Next I provided with some outputs corresponding to the test set .

 ****************************************
 QUERY: How to hide status bar in Android?